vendramin/vendramin.github.io/conferences.md

 ## 2024

 * Skew braces, braids and the Yang-Baxter equation, Banff, Canada.
-Organizers: I. Colazzo, J. Plavnik, E. Rowell, L. Vendramin.

 ## 2023